exograph/exograph/docs/docs/postgres/access-control.md

 Another way to look at access control precedence is to know that most specific rule takes precedence over the more general rule.
 For example, if you specify an access control expression for a particular mutation, Exograph will use that expression.
 If a higher precedence expression is not defined, the expression for the next lower precedence will take effect.

-## Effect on Mutation APIs
+## Effect on APIs

-Access expression of the form `@access(false)`, whether explicitly specified or the default, removes the mutation from APIs.
-For example, with the following access expression, none of the mutations will be available in the API.
+Access expression of the form `@access(false)`, whether explicitly specified or the default, removes the query or mutation from APIs.
+For example, with the following access expression, none of the queries or mutations will be available in the API.

 ```exo
 @postgres